EKOR strata for Shimura varieties with parahoric level structure: EKOR strata of Hodge type: global constructions

 \subsubsection{Local $\G$-Shtukas in mixed characteristic}

-Motivated by \cite{SW} Definitions 11.4.1 and 23.1.2 and \cite{Pappas Ober}, we have the following generalization of local Shtukas in mixed characteristic of \cite{XiaoZhu} Definition 5.2.1.
-Recall that we denote $\sigma: W(R)\ra W(R)$ for the Frobenius map, as in subsection \ref{subsection deformation}. \begin{definition} Let $R\in \Aff_k^{pf}$.
+Motivated by \cite{SW} Definitions 11.4.1 and 23.1.2 and \cite{Pappas Ober}, we have the following generalization of local Shtukas in mixed characteristic of \cite[Definition 5.2.1]{XiaoZhu}.
+Recall that we write $\sigma: W(R)\ra W(R)$ for the Frobenius map, as in subsection \ref{subsection deformation}. \begin{definition} Let $R\in \Aff_k^{pf}$.
 A local $(\G,\mu)$-Shtuka (or, a local $\G$-Shtuka of type $\mu$) over $R$ is a pair $(\El,\beta)$, where \begin{itemize}

 \item $\El$ is a $\G$-torsor over $\Spec W(R)$, \item $\beta$ is a modification of the $\G$-torsors $\sigma^\ast\El$ and $\El$ over $\Spec W(R)$, i.e. an isomorphism \end{itemize} such that for any geometric point $x$ of $\Spec R$, we have $Inv_x(\beta)\in \Admu_K$.
 Sometimes we will also write the modification $\beta$ as $\beta: \sigma^\ast\El\dashrightarrow \El$. \end{definition} The last condition may need a few explanations: take any trivializations $\alpha: \El_{0,x} \stackrel{\sim}{\ra}\sigma^\ast\El_x $ and $\gamma: \El_x\stackrel{\sim}{\ra} \El_{0,x} $, then the composition $\gamma\circ\beta\circ \alpha$ defines an element $g\in G(W(k(x))_\Q)$.
 For different choices of $\alpha'$ and $\gamma'$, we get $g'=h_1gh_2$ for some $h_1, h_2\in \G(W(k(x)))$.
 Thus the modification $\beta$ defines a well defined element The above condition is that for all geometric points $x$ of $\Spec R$, we require the elements $Inv_x(\beta)$ to be in the finite subset $\Admu_K$.